 How Raken helps

-Using Raken, field crews can quickly and easily capture vital info from the jobsite and give project managers valuable real-time insight, allowing for informed decision making.
+Using Raken, field crews can quickly capture vital info from the jobsite and give project managers valuable real-time insight, allowing for informed decision making.
 Current projects stay on budget, and new bids are more accurate than ever before.